antzm/r-basics/README.md

 args(function_name)
 ```

-To get help for the operators:
+To get help for the arithmetic operators:

 * help("+")

 or

 * ?"+"

+To get help for the logical operators:

+* help(">")

+or

+* ?">"

 # Symbols in R